murali-achanta/tac_pac_shell/README.md

 test-switch# (module 1)# exit
 ```

-Please Note this is Python2 application, and uses a basic list look up to get commands, no fancy logic.
+Please Note this is Python2 application, and uses nested dicts